 - Ethics Commission Decision and Order fining State Representative Angelo Scaccia $3,000 for accepting gratuities from lobbyists with interests in legislative business.

-- The Commission fined Norton Housing Authority Executive Director Marge Schumm $2,000 for violating the state's conflict of interest law by participating in the hiring of her daughter's boyfriend as a maintenance mechanic.
+- Norton Housing Authority Executive Director Marge Schumm paid a $2,000 civil penalty for violating section 23 by participating in hiring her daughter's boyfriend as a maintenance mechanic.

 - A district court judge violated the Standards of Conduct set out in section 23 of G.L. c.
 268A by assigning defendants who appeared before him to a program given by a corporation employing his daughter.